automata-theory

 where:

-It processes input symbols (or strings) by transitioning between states according to and determines acceptance based on whether the final state is in .
+An automaton processes input symbols from by transitioning between states according to and determines acceptance based on whether the computation terminates in a state belonging to .

 Transition Function